17 commonly asked questions about the IELTS speaking test.

 7. What if I can’t answer a question in part 3?
 Can I say ‘I don’t know’ ?

-8. Is body language and eye contact important for a high score?
+8. Are body language and eye contact important for a high score?

 9. Will I get a higher score with a British accent?